UCL-Chimera/medical-waveforms/README.md

 pip install medical-waveforms
 ```

-The package is tested on Python 3.7 and above.
+The package is tested on Python 3.8 - 3.11.

 ## Getting started